bramochsendorf/ml_yso/README.md

 ## Choice of algorithm, training data, and test data
 I start of with a binary classification using a SVM.
 For classification purposes, one can choose from a variety of learning algorithms.
 The SVM is a good choice with high-dimensional data (which the final training sample will be, as relevant features are added) and relatively small training samples, provided that a suitable softening parameter is chosen (through cross-validation).

 To train the SVM, I use the spectroscopically classifed catalog from the SAGE-spec legacy program, containing ~800 sources (Jones et al. 2017, MNRAS, 470, 3).
-Of this, 337 are YSOs in various stages or HII regions, which I group together as 'YSO'.
-All other classes are designated 'non-YSO'.
-This constitutes my training set (see features_traindata.py)
+From this, 337 are YSOs in various stages or HII regions, which I group together as 'YSO'.
+All other classes are designated 'non-YSO' (see features_traindata.py).

+I then split the data into a training and test sets (70%/30%), and perform model selection + evaluation using a grid search (changing the 'softening' parameter C) and 10-fold cross-validation.
+I use stratification to ensure the training and test sets remain well-balanced.
+This gives me a list models (with different parameter C) and respective performance estimates.

+To test the SVM, we take the best performing model and feed it the test data it hasn't seen yet.
+The model performs extremely well with a precision and recall of 0.94 (!!!), which is good enough for now.

+With the evaluated, well-perfoming model, there is no reason to hold back part of the original data.
+I continue and train the model with the full dataset (i.e., no split in train/test data).

+## Extra 'stress-test' of the fully-trained model
+For a more challenging test, I use the catalog from Gruendl et al. 2009, ApJS, 184, 172.
+This catalog contains thousands of objects of a variety of classes, but occupying the same area in color space.
+How well does the model separate out the YSOs in a 'confused' color space?

+Running the model on this data gives me a precision and recall of 0.85.
+This means that even when sources are overlapping in color space, the model separates YSOs/non-YSOs very successfully.

-To test the SVM, I use the catalog from Gruendl et al. 2009, ApJS, 184, 172.
-The 'definite YSO' subgroup here is estimated to be ~99% correct (Jones et al. 2017, MNRAS, 470, 3), which is my 'YSO' test data.
-The other sources in this catalog (background galaxies, AGB stars, planetary nebula) are used as the 'non-YSO' test data.
+NB: the 'definite YSO' class of the Gruendl catalog is estimated to be ~99% correct (Jones et al. 2017, MNRAS, 470, 3), which is my 'YSO' test data.
+The other sources in this catalog (background galaxies, AGB stars, planetary nebula) are labelled as 'non-YSO'.
 The total length of the test data is ~2500 sources, splitted in ~850 YSOs and ~1650 non-YSOs (see features_testdata.py).

-## First results
+## Conclusions
 A simple SVM classifier based on 4-dimensional data ([8.0] micron magnitude, [4.5 - 8.0] color, [8.0 - 24] color, and dust surface density) obtains excellent results.
-It uses a linear kernel, is cross-validated with a grid search, and reaches an average precision and recall of 0.87.
+It uses a linear kernel, a 10-fold stratisfied cross-validation + a grid search for model selection, and reaches an average precision and recall of 0.94.
+The model also does an excellent job classifying objects that occupy the same area in color-color and color-magnitude space (i.e., 'confused' data) with an average accuracy and recall of 0.85.
+This means the addition of the feature based on the dust surface density is very powerful in separating the classes.

 See the IPython Notebook svm.ipynb for the analysis and data exploration.
-Additional relevant features and kernels (polynomial) are currently being explored.
+Additional relevant features and kernels are currently being explored.